The Original Guitar Hero … The Legendary Lonnie Johnson, Music, and Civil Rights by Dean Alger (2014)

 His style influenced the great blues guitar players after him like T-Bone Walker, B. B. King and numerous jazz players as well.
 His duet blues/jazz recordings from 1928 and 29 with Eddie Lang are nothing but fantastic.
 So for some time he was even more important than fellow guitar great Charlie Christian.
 In the 1930s, Johnson was considered the leading jazz and blues guitar player by many musicians, also because of his masterful use of vibrato and his soft tone.

-Unfortunately, as a rather modest personality, he never had the dire urge to stand in the spotlight, and, therefore, did not attract media attention (but he did in the 1960s with the blues and folk revival).
-Subsequently, his career is mostly a line of gigs and recording dates often disrupted by his blue collar jobs.
+Unfortunately, as a rather modest personality, he never had the dire urge to stand in the spotlight, and, therefore, did not attract media attention (only later, in the 1960s with the blues and folk revival).
+Subsequently, his career is mostly a line of gigs and recording dates often disrupted by his blue-collar jobs.

 Nevertheless, his style for years had a great impact on a number of famous guitar players and even singers, namely Robert Johnson, Elvis Presley, Chuck Berry and Bob Dylan, who recorded several of his compositions.
 Of those, “Tomorrow Night” from 1948 may be the most popular song, Johnson sold more than 3 million copies.